How to Speak Fijian: Useful Phrases for Travelers to Fiji

 Bula!

 If you’re planning your dream getaway at our Namale Resort and Spa in Fiji, you might feel a little apprehensive about not knowing the local language.
 But no need to worry!
-Fijians are considered some of the most friendly people in the world, and they are sure to welcome you to their island with open arms, regardless of whether or not you can speak the language.
+Fijians are considered some of the friendliest people in the world, and they are sure to welcome you to their island with open arms, regardless of whether or not you can speak the language.

 That said, learning a few essential words and phrases in the Fijian language is a great way to immerse yourself in the culture.
 Not only can this help make it easier to get around and communicate with the locals, but showing that you’ve taken the time to study their language is a big sign of respect.
 Even just trying out one or two phrases can make a big difference!